(latest update: April 6, 2020)

 To qualify for one of these loans, you will need to fill out an SBA loan application and provide specific documentation.
-At first glance, the volume of information required might seem daunting, but not to worry, you most likely have almost everything you need already written up in your business plan and in your accounting software.
+The SBA has since streamlined the process through a fully online application, but have been experiencing outages due to the volume of applicants.
+It may benefit you to prepare the required documents outside of the online form and you most likely have almost everything you need already written up in your business plan and in your accounting software.

 For those without a financial forecast or that have an outdated business plan, now is the perfect time to put one together.
 Not only will pulling together a business plan help you assemble the necessary documents to qualify for a loan, but it can also provide greater insight into your business’s financials.
 It’s a great time to start forecasting and monitoring your cash flow if you’re not already.
 It will only help you better weather this economic storm.